Australasian Taxation Services

 This is further enhanced by the tax benefits afforded to new and near new property for depreciation on fittings and a special allowance to deduct construction costs.
 The long term taxation benefits associated with Australian property should not be underestimated and should be integral in every expatriates financial planning whilst overseas.

 Acquiring Australian shares whilst overseas is a very effective saving strategy.
 Selection is always the hardest part but assuming you seek appropriate advice, the tax benefits again make this an excellent savings option.
-For non-residents, virtually all share trading whilst overseas is free of tax and therefore no Capital Gains Tax will apply to capital gains, and also any dividends that the company has paid Company Tax on will also be given free of tax, whilst of no tax has been paid by the company, a withholding tax of 15% will be levied.
+For non-residents, virtually all share trading whilst overseas is free of tax and therefore no Capital Gains Tax will apply to capital gains, and also any dividends that the company has paid Company Tax on will also be given free of tax, whilst no tax has been paid by the company, a withholding tax of 15% will be levied.
 When you return to Australia, the shares will become subject to tax, but only on gains made in excess of the Market Value on the date of returning to Australia as a resident.
 As such all profits achieved whilst overseas are achieved free of Australian taxation.

 Other Non-Australian Shares and Trusts

-The same rules apply to Non Australian shares as for Australian, there is no Australian Tax will apply to Non-Residents.
+The same rules apply to Non Australian shares.
+As for Australian, no Australian Tax will apply to Non-Residents.
 Again, tax will begin to accrue only on the gains from the increase in market value on the date of return.
 Some special rules do apply to a select group of investments in non-public trusts, where the capital gains may be taxable each year on an accrual basis.
 This area is very complicated and you should seek expert advice on a case by case basis to be sure of the potential tax implications.

 Other Non-Australian Assets